 Related Reading: Best Travel Backpacks: Our Top Picks For Every Budget

 Hiking is a favourite activity in the Canary Islands because the temperatures are cooler than summer.
 There are many different hikes available, with different intensity levels.
-Each of the islands has something great to discover and are all great in their own ways, choosing is the right one depends on your own preferences.
+Each of the islands has something great to discover and are all beautiful in their own ways, choosing is the right one depends on your own preferences.
 Personally I have hiked in La Gomera and Tenerife and have loved both experiences and would highly recommend both.
 Make sure to check the weather though as you don’t want to be caught in an unexpected shower, especially in the mountains.
-Besides hiking, you can also enjoy some great mountain biking, a perfect activity for the cooler months such as January.
+Besides hiking, you can also enjoy mountain biking, a perfect activity for the cooler months such as January.

 Related Reading: 14 Wellness Hotels in Germany to Check into for Ultimate Relaxation

-Another great perk of traveling to the Canary Islands in January, one of the best places to visit Europe during this time, is that it is quieter.
+Another perk of travelling to the Canary Islands in January, one of the best places to visit Europe during this time, is that it is quieter.
 You can take in the quiet beaches and other attractions and can enjoy things at your leisure.
 You can also enjoy a classical music festival which happens during January and February each year.
-There is some great scenery to take in including the many volcanoes, beaches, natural swimming pools, ancient forests, national parks, clear waters, and the best part is the clear skies which are perfect for stargazing.
+There is stunning scenery to take in including the many volcanoes, beaches, natural swimming pools, ancient forests, national parks, clear waters, and the best part is the clear skies which are perfect for stargazing.
 You can also spend time exploring some of the beautiful fishing villages that are scattered around the islands, where you can discover the rich culture of the Canary Islands.

 One of my favourite things about visiting in January is scuba diving.
 It is quieter which makes it perfect to explore the marine life which includes Angel sharks and rays and the water temperatures are 18-20 degrees on average.
 You can also get in some really great night diving which is a massive plus.